DtPeach3707/Connect4RL/models/README.md

 # Models
-All Connect Four Networks I have made.
+All Connect Four Networks I have made that work with the current version of test.py.
 Generally the longer it has to train the better it gets.